AlexRibeiro95/LLM-API_Project/README.md

 ### Features

-	•	Interactive User Input: Collects user preferences through a simple interface.
+•Interactive User Input: Collects user preferences through a simple interface.
-	•	AI-Powered Recommendations: Generates product suggestions using the OpenAI API.
+•AI-Powered Recommendations: Generates product suggestions using the OpenAI API.
-	•	Customization: Allows adjustments of parameters like temperature to control the creativity of recommendations.
+•Customization: Allows adjustments of parameters like temperature to control the creativity of recommendations.
-	•	Error Handling: Manages API rate limits and other potential errors gracefully.
+•Error Handling: Manages API rate limits and other potential errors gracefully.

 ### Setup Instructions